Saspect-IO/Node-Express-Cheerio-Mongodb-REST-API/README.md

 6. [sports](https://notivize2.herokuapp.com/api/articles/sports)
 7. [science](https://notivize2.herokuapp.com/api/articles/science)

-The react Dashboard Demo can be viewed [here](https://notivize.herokuapp.com/dashboard).
-The android app can be downloaded [here](https://play.google.com/store/apps/details?id=com.saspect.notivise).
+The android demo app can be downloaded [here](https://play.google.com/store/apps/details?id=com.saspect.notivise).

-## Usage
+## API Usage

 Clone or download repo
 npm install
 npm install -g nodemon
-open cli in project folder and run nodemon server.js
+open cli in project folder and run:  npm run dev

 ## Recommendations

-1) You will need to get an API key from the news api for international news.
+1) You will need to get an API key from the news api to fetch news headlines.

-2) You will need to sign up with mlab or another cloud based mongodb service to save data to and get from database.
+2) Database Storage: Use Mongodb Atlas for cloud or mongod for local server.

 ## Future Updates

-1) Completing local news web scraper for other news outlets

-2) adding another web scraper utility for International New

-3) Developing backend dashboard views with pug and bootstrap

-4) login and registration system
+1) Add Routes and configuration for login and registration component using JWT tokens Passport Js.

-5) authenticate with passport.js

-6)authenticating API end point with JWT-passport